Palm Sunday: Western Christianity

+An Evangelical-Lutheran Palm Sunday Mass in a congregation of the Church of Sweden.
+Due to the cold climate in the Nordic countries, Pussy Willow has traditionally been used as a substitute for palm fronds for decoration and processions.

 In ancient times, palm branches symbolized goodness and victory.
 They were often depicted on coins and important buildings.
 Solomon had palm branches carved into the walls and doors of the temple.
 Again at the end of the Bible, people from every nation raise palm branches to honor Jesus.

 Palm Sunday commemorates the entrance of Christ into Jerusalem, during which palm branches were placed in his path, before his arrest on Holy Thursday and his crucifixion on Good Friday.
 It thus marks the beginning of Holy Week, the final week of Lent.

 In churches of many Christian denominations, members of the congregation, oftentimes children, are given palms that they carry as they walk in a procession around the inside of the church.
 In the Church of Pakistan, a united Protestant Church, the faithful on Palm Sunday carry palm branches into the church as they sing Psalm 24.
 A robust hymnody has developed for Palm Sunday, including "Hosanna, Loud Hosanna", "Ride On, Ride On in Majesty!", "All Glory, Laud and Honour", "Palms of Victory", and "Hark the glad sound! the Saviour comes".

 In the Roman Catholic Church, as well as among many Lutheran and Anglican congregations, palm fronds (or in colder climates some kind of substitutes) are blessed with holy water outside the church building (or in cold climates in the narthex when Easter falls early in the year) in an event called the Blessing of the Palms.
 A solemn procession of the entire congregation takes place immediately after the blessing of the palms, called the Palm procession.

 In the Catholic, Lutheran, and Anglican traditions, this feast now coincides with that of Passion Sunday, which is the focus of the Mass which follows the procession.
 The Catholic Church considers the blessed palms to be sacramentals.
 The vestments for the day are deep scarlet red, the colour of blood, indicating the supreme redemptive sacrifice Christ was entering the city to make, to fulfill his passion and resurrection in Jerusalem.